 Stage 5 – Body Repairs and Mechanical Repairs

-By now we should have the majority of the parts need to repair your vehicle.
-Any misc parts that we were waiting for the supplement approval should be showing up in a day or two.
+By now we should have many of the parts need to repair your vehicle.
+Any misc. parts that we were waiting for the supplement approval should be showing up in a day or two.
 During this time any structural or mechanical repairs will be started.
 Once the remaining parts show up the technician now has everything they will need to repair your vehicle and send it to paint.
 Whenever possible prior to sending your vehicle to paint if an alignment is needed it will be completed to assure a smooth completion of repairs.
 If during the alignment additional items are found to be needed the vehicle can still move to the next process without hesitation.
 This allows us to again reduce the repair time simply by the priority in which we repair your vehicle.

 Stage 5 – Prep & Paint

 All panels requiring paint work will be cleaned, prepped, and primed for a quality paint finish.
 Your vehicle will undergo strenuous observation and attention to be able to provide a fine auto finish.
 The smallest of details will be magnified during the paint process and must be recognized prior to applying the final paintwork.
 Once prepped your vehicle will undergo a final clean prior to painting.
 All panels requiring paintwork will be thoroughly scrubbed.
 Then your vehicle will be masked to protect from over-spray which also allows for a cleaner paint finish.
 This is also an area that many repair facilities fall short.
-Your vehicle will then be staged in front of a designated paint booth and a certified paint technician will apply a high quality paint finish using Spies Hecker paint.
+Your vehicle will then be staged in front of a designated paint booth and a certified paint technician will apply a high-quality paint finish using Spies Hecker paint.

 Stage 6 – Polish

-This is a very important but yet often overlooked stage in the repair process by most repair facilities including insurance companies.
+This is a very important yet often overlooked stage in the repair process by most repair facilities including insurance companies.
 Polish times are often a topic of discussion during the supplement approval process.
 Most repair facilities overlook this process or put little emphasis in the fine tuning of the paint finish.
-This is where the texture of the freshly painted panels are carefully matched to the original factory finish.
+This is where the texture of the freshly painted panels is carefully matched to the original factory finish.
 During the paint process it is common for small dust particles in the air to settle on the freshly applied clear coat.
 There are many factors that can constitute polish requirements.
-It is simply impossible for a single human painter to mimic a refinish process that was performed by factory robots in multi million dollar paint booths.
+It is simply impossible for a single human painter to mimic a refinish process that was performed by factory robots in multi-million-dollar paint booths.
 At most OE factories a team of robotic arms are simultaneously spraying portions of a completely bare body shell at one time.
 We pride ourselves in our paint finish along with every other stage of the repair.
 The paint finish is ultimately the portion of the repair that the customer notices when picking up his or her vehicle.
-A vehicles paint finish is the single most noticed sign a vehicle has been involved in a collision.
+A vehicle’s paint finish is the single most noticed sign a vehicle has been involved in a collision.
 To understand the level of importance we place on this depart all you need to do is look at the name of our business that Joe Berli chose from day 1.

 Stage 7 – Reassembly

 Once polished your vehicle is returned to the assigned body technician that originally disassembled your vehicle.
 All removed parts and/or replacement trim parts will now be reinstalled.
 Proper function to all necessary components will be checked.
 Proper body line gaps and final adjustments will be made to ensure your vehicle looks as good if not better than when you first bought it.
-Everything from door handles to information decals will be reinstalled in there designated place.
+Everything from door handles to information decals will be reinstalled in their designated place.

 Stage 8 – Quality Control, Detail, & Delivery

 Now reassembled your vehicle will be thoroughly examined by a quality control individual who is responsible for the following items: Evaluate the repair order line by line verifying everything has been completed, test and operate all functioning items even if it didn’t appear on the repair order, water leak check, test drive for wind noise and drivability.
 Upon verification of the quality control process and receiving the quality control checklist your service consultant will contact you and schedule a convenient time for delivery.
 Once a delivery time is scheduled your vehicle will be detailed both inside and out.
 Special attention is taken on all freshly painted areas to ensure a quality finish is presented to you. proper tire inflation, wheel nuts torqued, and more.
-Our goal is not just to repair your vehicle, but to have you vehicle looking like it did when you first bought it.
-Attention to the little details is what separates us from our competition.
+Our goal is not just to repair your vehicle, but to have your vehicle looking like it did when you first bought it.
+Attention to the tiny details is what separates us from our competition.